Jordan Dyer: Playing career

 Dyer turned professional at Exeter City in April 2018.
 He was briefly loaned out to Southern League Division One South side Bideford, featuring as a late substitute in a 4–1 win at Barnstaple Town on 26 December 2018.
 Two months later he joined Southern League Premier Division South club Tiverton Town on loan, featuring 14 times by the end of the 2018–19 season.
-He rejoined Tiverton on loan for the 2019–20 season and scored his first goal for Martyn Rogers's "Tivvy" in a 2–1 victory at Poole Town on 13 August.
+He rejoined Tiverton on loan for the 2019–20 season and scored his first goal for Martyn Rogers' "Tivvy" in a 2–1 victory at Poole Town on 13 August.
 He made his first-team debut for Exeter on 4 December 2019, in a 0–0 draw with Oxford United at St James Park in the EFL Trophy.
-He started in the EFL Trophy semi-final against Portsmouth F.C. at Fratton Park.
+He started in the EFL Trophy semi-final against Portsmouth at Fratton Park.

 On 30 September 2021, Dyer along with Ben Seymour joined National League club Yeovil Town on a one-month loan deal.

 Having spent two times at the club on loan previously, Dyer joined National League South side Bath City on a permanent basis in June 2022 following his release from Exeter.

+On 28 June 2024, Dyer joined National League South side Torquay United on a two-year deal.